-In May 2014, IFRS 15 was issued which established a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers.
-IFRS 15 will supersede the current revenue recognition guidance including IAS 18 Revenue, IAS 11 Construction Contracts and the related interpretations when it becomes effective.
+In May 2014, IFRS 15 was issued which established a single compret in accounting for revenue arising from contracts with customers.
+IFA revenue recognition guidance including IAS 18 Revenue, IAS 11 Const interpretations when it becomes effective.

-The core principle of IFRS 15 is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-Specifically, the standard introduces a 5-step approach to revenue recognition:
+The core principle of IFRS 15 is that an entity should recognize reven goods or services to customers in an amount that reflects the consid be entitled in exchange for those goods or services.
+Specifically, the to revenue recognition:

-- Step 1: Identify the contract(s) with a customer. - Step 2: Identify the performance obligations in the contract. - Step 3: Determine the transaction price. - Step 4: Allocate the transaction price to the performance obligations in the contract. - Step 5: Recognise revenue when (or as) the entity satisfies a performance obligation.
+- Step 1: Identify the contract(s) with a customer. - Step 2: Identify the performance obligations in the contract. - Step 3: Determine the transaction price. - · Step 4: Allocate the transaction price to the performance obligati - Step 5: Recognise revenue when (or as) the entity satisfies a perfe

-Under IFRS 15, an entity recognises when (or as) a performance obligation is satisfied, i.e. when 'control' of the goods or services underlying the particular performance obligation is transferred to the customer.
-Far more prescriptive guidance has been added in IFRS 15 to deal with specific scenarios.
-Furthermore, extensive disclosures are required by IFRS 15.
+Under IFRS 15, an entity recognises when (or as) a performance obli of the goods or services underlying the particular performance oblig Far more prescriptive guidance has been added in IFRS 15 to deal w extensive disclosures are required by IFRS 15.

-Amendments to IFRS 15 Revenue from Contracts with Customers were made to clarify three aspects of the standard (identifying performance obligations, principal versus agent considerations, and licensing) and to provide some transition relief for modified contracts and completed contracts.
+Amendments to IFRS 15 Revenue from Contracts with Customers were standard (identifying performance obligations, principal versus ager provide some transition relief for modified contracts and completed

-The Group will utilize the option for modified transition approach, i.e., the contracts that are not complete by January 1, 2018 will be accounted for as if they had been recognised in accordance with IFRS 15 from the very beginning.
+The Group will utilize the option for modified transition approach, i.e by January 1, 2018 will be accounted for as if they had been recognis very beginning.

-The cumulative effect arising from the transition will be recognised as an adjustment to the opening balance of equity in the year of initial application, i.e. 1 January 2018.
+The cumulative effect arising from the transition will be recognised balance of equity in the year of initial application, i.e. 1 January 2018

-Prior-year comparatives will not be adjusted; instead, the Group will provide an explanation of the reasons for the changes in items in the consolidated statement of financial position and in the consolidated statement of profit or loss for the current period as a result of applying IFRS 15 for the first time.
+Prior-year comparatives will not be adjusted; instead, the Group will for the changes in items in the consolidated statement of financial p statement of profit or loss for the current period as a result of apply

-The Group has assessed the impact on the consolidated financial statements upon initial application of IFRS 15 and provided the key impacts below:
+The Group has assessed the impact on the consolidated financial sta of IFRS 15 and provided the key impacts below:

-- Revenue from transit services and value added services will be accounted for differently under IFRS 15.
-In consideration of the indicators of controls provided in IFRS 15, the Group has assessed that they will be acting as principal on these types of arrangement with the customers.
-As such the revenue will be accounted on a gross basis.
-This change will result to an increase in transit revenue and cost. - The Group has loyalty schemes for the customers and award loyalty points under this scheme.
-These points can be applied to redeem different products and services from the Group or through its partners.
-Under IFRS 15, the Group has assessed that they will be acting as an agent for the loyalty points which are redeemed through partners. - Connection fees charged by Group for activation of services will be recognised over the contract period under IFRS 15.
-Although the connection fee relates to activities that the Group is required to undertake at or near contract inception to fulfil the contract, it does not result in the transfer of a promised good or service to the customer and will be recognised as revenue when the associated goods or services are provided (i.e. as the identified performance obligations are satisfied). - Installation cost, commission paid to third party dealers and marketing expenses that are incremental in obtaining the contract will be capitalized and amortized under IFRS 15.
-Recognised contract assets will be subject to impairment assessment under IFRS 9 requirements. - In the case of multiple-element arrangements (e.g., mobile contract plus handset) with subsidized products delivered in advance, a large portion of the total consideration is attributable to the component delivered in advance (mobile handset), requiring earlier recognition of revenue.
-This would lead to the recognition of a contract asset a receivable arising from the customer contract that has not yet legally come into existence in the consolidated statement of financial position.
+- · Revenue from transit services and value added services will be ad In consideration of the indicators of controls provided in IFRS 15, be acting as principal on these types of arrangement with the cust accounted on a gross basis.
+This change will result to an increase - The Group has loyalty schemes for the customers and award loya points can be applied to redeem different products and services f Under IFRS 15, the Group has assessed that they will be acting as are redeemed through partners. - Connection fees charged by Group for activation of services will under IFRS 15.
+Although the connection fee relates to activities the at or near contract inception to fulfil the contract, it does not resu or service to the customer and will be recognised as revenue whe provided (i.e. as the identified performance obligations are satisf - Installation cost, commission paid to third party dealers and mar in obtaining the contract will be capitalized and amortized under will be subject to impairment assessment under IFRS 9 requirem - In the case of multiple-element arrangements (e.g., mobile contr products delivered in advance, a large portion of the total consider delivered in advance (mobile handset), requiring earlier recogniti recognition of a contract asset - a receivable arising from the cus come into existence - in the consolidated statement of financial

-Management anticipates that IFRS 15 will be adopted in the Group's consolidated financial statements for the annual period beginning 1 January 2018.
+Management anticipates that IFRS 15 will be adopted in the Group's for the annual period beginning 1 January 2018.